neumanh/Space-invaders/README.md

 # Space-invaders
 Java implements of the classic space invaders game.
-Project in the Object Oriented course - BIU
+Project in the Object Oriented course of Prof. Yoav Goldenmerg and Ayal Dayan at the Bar-Ilan University.

 This project implements a version of the classic space invaders game.
 It is based on the sixth assignment (Popcorn) with small changes (see below).
 The implementation of the main features is as follow:
 ## Aliens formation